-- A. The Agency recognizes the Union as the exclusive representative of all employees in the "Head Start/State Pre-K Staff Bargaining Unit" as certified by the NLRB for the purposes of collective bargaining in respect to wages, hours or other conditions of employment. - B. The Head Start/State Pre-K bargaining unit shall consist of all full-time and regular parttime employees in the following classifications: Teacher Aide, Teacher Assistant, Teacher Assistant I, Teacher, Teacher I, Teacher II, Teacher III, Family Service Worker, Family Service Worker I, Family Service Worker II, Program Assistant I, Program Assistant II, Program Assistant III, Receptionist, Bus Driver (excluding Head Bus Driver), Maintenance I, Maintenance II, Maintenance III, Family Advocate, and Family Advocate I employed by the Agency at its Head Start/State Pre-K facilities in Santa Cruz County, California, excluding all managerial, supervisory and confidential employees as defined in the National Labor Relations Act.
-Employees who work as substitutes in the above positions shall become members of the bargaining unit the pay period after completing 400 hours between August 1st and July 31st of any year.
+- A. The Agency recognizes the Union as the exclusive representative of all employees in the "Head Start/State Pre-K Staff Bargaining Unit" as certified by the NLRB for the purposes of collective bargaining in respect to wages, hours or other conditions of employment. - B. The Head Start/State Pre-K bargaining unit shall consist of all full-time and regular part-time employees listed in the classifications provided in Appendix A of this Agreement employed by the Agency at its Head Start/State Pre-K facilities in Santa Cruz County, California, excluding all managerial, supervisory and confidential employees as defined in the National Labor Relations Act.
+Employees who work as substitutes in the classifications listed in Appendix A shall become members of the bargaining unit the pay period immediately following completion of 400 hours during one contract year.
+A contract year is defined as August 1st through July 31st of the following year.
 Once a substitute has satisfied this threshold, they shall be considered in the bargaining unit.
+These hours will not roll over from one contract year to the next year.
+If a temporary or substitute employee does not complete 400 hours in a contract year (regardless of how many assignments they work) their hours will start over at the beginning of the next contract year.

-Article 3, Federal Regulation of Hcad Start/ State Regulation of State Pre-K Programs
+Article 3, Federal Regulation of Head Start/ State Regulation of State Pre-K Programs

 Head Start is a federally regulated, federally funded program serving low-income children from birth to age five, pregnant women and their families.
 Program operations must comply with Head Start Program Performance Standards, Child Care Food Program regulations, State Division of Child Care Facility Licensing requirements, as well as other applicable federal, state and local rules, regulations and laws.
-State Prc-K is a State funded preschool/literacy program serving 4 year olds.
+State Pre-K is a State funded preschool/literacy program serving 4 year olds.
 Program regulations include State requirements through Department of Education Childcare Division and State Licensing Requirements.
 As such, to the extent there is a conflict between any provision in this agreement and any applicable regulatory requirement, the regulatory requirement shall take precedence.